derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Objects/Index.rst

          :html:`{failed}`

    :Description:
-         If the status is failed (not available in :php:`saveRegistrationResult`)
+         If the status is failed

  - :Object:
          :html:`{titleKey}`